SiloCityLabs/Cuttlephone/README.md

 The phone case uses OpenSCAD Customizer to support many phone models.

 The gamepad uses an ATmega32u4 which has built in USB support.
 The firmware will use the [LUFA library](https://github.com/abcminiuser/lufa) to implement a USB HID gamepad.

-# How can I help?
-Stick around until the prototype is finished!
-Follow the project with the links above.
-I'm open to suggestions.

 # Roadmap